bencrowder/crosswrite/README.md

 ## Crosswrite

 Proof-of-concept for transcription via HTML5 audio and Javascript.
 Uses jQuery and the jQuery hotkeys plugin.
-Tested in Chrome.
-Keyboard shortcuts aren't ideal.
+Tested in Chrome and Safari.
+Doesn't work in Firefox.
+And the keyboard shortcuts are far from ideal.

 ### Keyboard shortcuts